 The key raw material for the rubber plant is isobutylene.
-The feedstock for the butyl rubber will be supplied by the neighbouring Shell Eastern Petrochemicals Complex under a long-term agreement made with LANXESS.
-The Shell petrochemical refinery in Pulau Bukom has an 800,000t per annum ethylene cracker.
+The feedstock for the butyl rubber is supplied by the neighbouring Shell Eastern Petrochemicals Complex under a long-term agreement made with LANXESS.
+The Shell petrochemical refinery in Pulau Bukom has an 800,000t a year ethylene cracker.

 Butyl plant contractors / companies

-The project team is preparing a bid package for the tender process for project execution.
-The contracts will be awarded after the evaluation of the market and considering several engineering companies, including Jacobs Engineering Singapore.
+The project team prepared a bid package for the tender process for project execution.
+The contracts were then awarded after the evaluation of the market, considering several engineering companies including Jacobs Engineering Singapore.

 In 2009 LANXESS collaborated with the University of Bonn, the Technical University of Dortmund, Bayer Technology Services and special technology equipment manufacturer Buss-SMS-Canzler to develop an advanced technology for synthetic rubber production.

-The technology is expected to be environmentally friendly and more energy-efficient than traditional processes.
-It will also be used for the production of other synthetic rubbers, including polybutadiene products.
+The technology is more environmentally friendly and energy-efficient than traditional processes and is also used for the production of other synthetic rubbers, including polybutadiene products.

 LANXESS butyl rubber plant construction

 In 2009, LANXESS delayed the plant's construction until 2014 due to unpredictable customer ordering in the economic downturn.
-The demand, however, has stabilised and the butyl rubber market is expected to grow by about 3% annually across the world due to an increase in vehicle production and growth in the pharmaceutical industry.
-LANXESS has therefore decided to go ahead and start the plant construction in 2010.
+However, demand has stabilised and the market is expected to grow by about 3% annually worldwide due to an increase in vehicle production and growth in the pharmaceutical industry.
+LANXESS has therefore decided to go ahead and start plant construction in 2010.